Maryland Military and Veterans Benefits

 Maryland Property Tax Exemption for Disabled Veterans Application

-Maryland Vessel Excise Tax Credit for Military Personnel:Active duty military personnel are exempt from the 5% vessel excise tax for one year.
-The exemption applies only to vessels currently registered elsewhere and brought into Maryland because of the duty transfer.
-New purchases are not exempt.
+Maryland Vessel Excise Tax Credit for Military Personnel:Active duty Service members stationed in Maryland are exempt from the 5% vessel excise tax for one year.
+This exemption applies only to boats registered elsewhere and brought to Maryland during a permanent change of station.

 For more information on the vessel excise tax credit visit the Maryland Department of Natural Resources website.

-Classes held at Maryland National Guard locations are available to all Guard members with a 25% or 50% tuition waiver, regardless of space available.
-Professional courses are not eligible for STW. *Can now be used for Trade Schools in partnership with the Maryland Army National Guard.
+Classes held at Maryland National Guard locations are available to Service members with a 25% or 50% tuition waiver, regardless of space available.
+Professional courses are not eligible for STW.
+STW can be used for trade schools in partnership with the Maryland National Guard.

-Who is eligible for the Maryland National Guard State Tuition Waiver (STW )?
+Who is eligible for the Maryland STW?
 Must be a Maryland National Guard Service member in good standing and must have a two-year obligation remaining from the course start date.

 Maryland National Guard State Tuition Waiver Letter